 |

-Employee InvolvementBased on Chapter 23 of Human Resource Management in a Business Context (2nd Edition) by Alan Price - published by Thomson Learning Pages 649-651 of Human Resource Management in a Business Context include a full discussion on this topic.
-(Very) short excerpts are given here There are sound practical reasons for taking account of employee views before making significant decisions.
+There are sound practical reasons for taking account of employee views before making significant decisions.
 They include an acknowledgement of the greater and more detailed knowledge that experienced employees may have of specific processes when compared with a manager who may be relatively new or who has never been involved at a working level with those processes.
 Changes may seem perfectly reasonable and desirable to the manager, operating at a distance from the activity to be changed.
 But skilled workers may be aware of implications that are invisible to the manager.
-In fact, as we observed in Part 1, the concept of knowledge management is based on the value of individual expertise and experience which need to be harnessed and used for the benefit of the organization - rather than being ignored by over-confident and unwise managers.
-More on pages 649-651 of Human Resource Management in a Business Context Relevant articles
+In fact, the concept of knowledge management is based on the value of individual expertise and experience that need to be harnessed and used for the benefit of the organization - rather than being ignored by overconfident and unwise managers.

 |